 Can the communications system interfere with any equipment in my home?

 No, our system meets criteria set by the Federal Communications Commission and should not interfere with any equipment inside a home or business.

 Is my data secure?

-Yes, the metering data will be transmitted via a licensed, encrypted, secure system.
+Yes, the metering data is transmitted via a licensed, encrypted, secure system.
 No personal information about members is stored inside the meter, and it cannot identify or control individual appliance usage.
-Instead, the meter records whole-house energy usage just like your existing meter.
+Instead, the meter records whole-house energy usage just like your previous meter.

 How can I get answers to my specific questions?

 You can call us at 866-752-4550 or send us an email at email@example.com.